conoromand/radioafterglow/README.md

-Radio afterglow calculator
-both from relatisitic and non-relativisitc outflow
+A calculator of radio afterglow emission both from relatisitic and non-relativisitc outflow